wp-plugins/geshi-source-colorer/readme.txt

 = Can I add a table of listings ? =
 Yes, you can create a "list of listings" with the call <pre>[lol]</pre>.
 This will add a div to your page and a jQuery call fills the source data into the the div after the page have been loaded.
 The layout of this list is stored in the main CSS file.
 Feel free to change your layout.
+Take in mind, that you can not use the "collaps" call not on a "tab" view.

 = Can I collecte different code blocks into one container ? =